Deployment options for admins for Office for Mac

 Deploying individual apps: Installer package files for individual applications are available on the Office Content Delivery Network (CDN).
 For links to those files, see Most current packages for Office for Mac.

 Activation: To use Office for Mac, it needs to be activated.
 Before you deploy, review the information about how activation works in Office for Mac.

 Uninstalling: If you need to uninstall Office for Mac, you can follow these steps to completely remove Office for Mac.
 Unfortunately, there is no program to uninstall Office for Mac automatically.

 Version numbers Version numbers of 16.17 or higher for retail or volume licensed installs indicate you have Office 2019 for Mac.
-Office 2016 for Mac has version numbers of 16.16 or lower.
+Office 2016 for Mac, which is no longer supported, had version numbers of 16.16 or lower.
 Since the "major" version (16) hasn't changed between Office 2016 for Mac and Office 2019 for Mac, application settings, including policies, preferences, and preference domains are similar between the two versions.
-Also, add-ins and other extensibility solutions that are compatible with Office 2016 for Mac will most likely be compatible with Office 2019 for Mac or will require minimal testing.
+Also, add-ins and other extensibility solutions that were compatible with Office 2016 for Mac will most likely be compatible with Office 2019 for Mac or will require minimal testing.

 Upgrade to Office for Mac or to Office 2019 for Mac